PS5 SSD upgrade: how it install it

 Samsung 980 Pro SSD with Heatsink – 🏆 the one I use in this guide

-Step 2: Remove faceplate to access PS5 SSD slot
+2. Remove faceplate to access PS5 SSD slot

-You’ll need to get inside your PS5 (don’t worry, this won’t void your warranty) and that means removing the console from the stand and taking off the default white faceplate on the rear side (without the PlayStation logo).
-Put your unplugged PS5 on a flat surface with enough space (so not on top of your narrow media cabinet right next to your flat-screen TV).
+You’ll need to get inside your PS5 (don’t worry, this won’t void your warranty), which means removing the console from the stand and taking off the default white faceplate on the rear side (without the PlayStation logo).

 Remember, it’s a lift-up-and-slide-down motion.

-Step 3: Remove the expansion slot cover plate
+3. Remove the expansion slot cover plate

 There are two screws you need to remove before installing the PS5 SSD in the long, narrow expansion slot bed.
 The first screw secures the expansion slot cover plate.